 When a student requires medication(s), the school works cooperatively with the parents and physician to ensure that the student receives the correct medication and amount at the proper time.
-Only FDA-approved prescription and over-the-counter medications are allowed to be administered by school personnel.
-Over-the-counter medication will be given per package label dosing instructions unless prescribed by a physician.
 Medications for students should be given at home whenever possible.
-Even medications requiring doses three times a day can generally be administered while the student is at home (prior to school, after school, and at bedtime).
+Even medications requiring doses three times a day can generally be administered while the student is at home (prior to school, after school and at bedtime).
 In the event that a medication needs to be given to the student while at school, the school nurse will require the following in order to do so: